AlexDontsov2008/LearnOpenGL/README.md

 ----------------------------------------------------------------------------

-In This project I'm using different sources of light and import crysis suit.
+In This project I'm using different sources of the light and import the crysis suit.